<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 What is domicile and why does it matter?

-Domicile is a complex UK common law concept.
+Domicile is a complex UK common law concept that refers to your legal home - the country that you're permanently connected, regardless of where you live.
 The basic rule is that a person is domiciled in the country in which they have their home permanently or indefinitely – it’s usually the country you regard as your original homeland.

 What is the current inheritance tax nil rate band?